protocubo/vijka/README.md

 but it should also run on mobile systems (iOS, Android)...
 Ideally, the native (C++ based) binaries should be faster than the Java VM (JVM) and, therefore, recommended for large networks.
-However, due mainly to garbage collector issues (memory management) on the underlying C++ tool-chain, that is not true yet.
+However, due mainly to garbage collector issues (memory management) on the underlying C++ toolchain, that is not true yet.

 Therefore, the amazing Hotspot Java VM (be it the Sun/Oracle one, or the OpenJDK one for the Linux users), is still the fastest and so, the recommended